Crito-VanaheimServers/Working-Drag-Dead-Body-Script-For-Exile/README.md

 # Working-Drag-Dead-Body-Script-For-Exile

+Since running this on my server I have found the biggest issue is it sometimes sends players to debug zone when revived by another player.
+Use at your own risk its not a perfect system.

 THIS CODE IS NOT MY WORK I JUST GOT IT TO WORK WITH EXILE!!

 				Drag Dead Body Script